Last updated on July 23rd, 2023 at 04:05 am

 Other third-party smart bulbs (e.g., Ikea Tradfri) attached to your Hue app will not operate with power-on behavior.

-When you try to configure these in the settings menu, it simply says that the equipment is not authorized.
+When you try configuring these in the settings menu, it simply says that the equipment is unauthorized.

 Debugging Hue Power On the behavior